Have you ever thought about your child being stressed? Did you even know that children can be stressed?

 Some of these times may be:

-- during a time when they or dad or I are sick
+- during a time when one of us is sick

 - death in the family (human or pet)